calogica/calogica.com/_posts/2018-06-02-confidence-intervals-tableau.md

 )
 ```

-Then using 1.96 as our z-value of choice (for a 95% confidence interval), we create metrics for the upper and lower bounds, like so:
+Then using 1.96 as our z-value of choice (for a (95% confidence interval)[http://www.ltcconline.net/greenl/courses/201/estimation/smallConfLevelTable.htm]), we create metrics for the upper and lower bounds, like so:

 **Exchange Rate % (Lower Bound)**